-- ✓ Yes: If the first ingredient is whole-grain and the food is a ready-to-eat breakfast cereal, see "Identifying Whole Grain-Rich Breakfast Cereals in the CACFP" on page 4. - X No: If the first ingredient is not a whole-grain ingredient, then this food is not creditable as a whole grain-rich food in the CACFP using the Rule of Three. - X No: It is possible that the food includes several whole-grain ingredients.
+- ✓ Yes: If the first ingredient is whole-grain and the food is not a ready-to-eat breakfast cereal, go to Step 4 below. - ✓ Yes: If the first ingredient is whole-grain and the food is a ready-to-eat breakfast cereal, see "Identifying Whole Grain-Rich Breakfast Cereals in the CACFP" on page 4. - X No: If the first ingredient is not a whole-grain ingredient, then this food is not creditable as a whole grain-rich food in the CACFP using the Rule of Three. - X No: It is possible that the food includes several whole-grain ingredients.
 When added together, these grains may meet the whole grain-rich requirement.
 In this case, you would need to request additional information from the manufacturer.